allegheny-computer-science-203-s2021/assessment/assessment.md

 * :flushed: = The program demonstrates no understanding or implementation of software architecture.
 * :worried: = The program displays experience with software architecture, but there are flow and design issues.
 * :neutral_face: = The program displays experience and understanding of software architecture with minimal flow and design issues.
-* :blush: = the program displays an extensive knowledge of software architecture theory and underlying experience with no flow or design issues.
+* :blush: = The program displays an extensive knowledge of software architecture theory and underlying experience with no flow or design issues.
-* :laughing: = the program displays an extensive knowledge of software theory and underlying experience as a means of conducting and managing the design/flow.
+* :laughing: = The program displays an extensive knowledge of software theory and underlying experience as a means of conducting and managing the design/flow.
 The student develops concepts and is able to help other team members with the architecture of their software.

 * Software design